-The table below summarizes the performance of DMCI Holdings, Inc. (PSE: DMC), its subsidiaries and associate for the period ended March 31, 2022 and 2021.
+The table below summarizes the performance of DMCI Holdings, Inc. (PSE: DMC), its subsidiaries and associate, also collectively referred to as "the DMCI Group", for the period ended September 30, 2022 and 2021.

 - D.M.
-Consunji, Inc. (DMCI), a wholly-owned subsidiary, is one of the leading engineering-based integrated construction firms in the country.
+Consunji, Inc. (DMCI), a wholly owned subsidiary, is one of the leading engineering-based integrated construction firms in the country.
 It operates in two construction segments: building and infrastructure.
-It also has separate business units for joint ventures and project support (i.e., concrete production, steel fabrication and equipment rental). - DMCI Project Developers, Inc. (DMCI Homes), a wholly owned subsidiary, is one of the leading mid-segment developers in the Philippines, offering best-in-class amenities and value-for-money properties in Metro Manila and other key urban areas. - Semirara Mining and Power Corporation (SMPC), a majority-owned subsidiary (56.65%), is the the largest coal producer in the Philippines.
+It also has separate business units for joint ventures and project support (i.e., concrete production, steel fabrication and equipment rental). - DMCI Project Developers, Inc. (DMCI Homes), a wholly owned subsidiary, is one of the leading mid-segment developers in the Philippines, offering best-in-class amenities and value-for-money properties in Metro Manila and other key urban areas. - Semirara Mining and Power Corporation (SMPC), a majority-owned subsidiary (56.65%), is the largest and most modern coal producer in the Philippines.
 It is the only power generation company in the country that produces its own fuel (coal).
-Its two wholly owned operating subsidiaries-Sem-Calaca Power Corporation (SCPC) and Southwest Luzon Power Generation Corporation (SLPGC)-provide baseload power to the Luzon and Visayas grids. - DMCI Power Corporation (DMCI Power), a wholly-owned subsidiary, is one of the largest off-grid energy suppliers in the Philippines.
-It currently operates and maintains thermal, bunker and diesel power plants in parts of Masbate, Oriental Mindoro and Palawan. - DMCI Mining Corporation (DMCI Mining), a wholly-owned subsidiary, extracts nickel ore through surface mining and ships these directly to China and other markets.
-Aside from one operating mine under Zambales Diversified Metals
+Its two wholly owned operating subsidiaries-Sem-Calaca Power Corporation (SCPC) and Southwest Luzon Power Generation Corporation (SLPGC)-provide baseload power to the Luzon and Visayas grids. - DMCI Power Corporation (DMCI Power), a wholly owned subsidiary, is one of the largest off-grid energy suppliers in the Philippines.
+It currently operates and maintains thermal, bunker and diesel power plants in parts of Masbate, Oriental Mindoro and Palawan. - DMCI Mining Corporation (DMCI Mining), a wholly owned subsidiary, extracts nickel ore through surface mining and ships these directly to China and other markets.
+Currently a single-mine operator, it has nickel assets in Palawan (Berong Nickel Corporation) and Zambales (Zambales Diversified Metals Corporation).